Geely and Volvo to launch powertrain venture after merger scrapped

 The two companies will also focus on the development and sourcing of next-generation technologies, from connectivity and self-driving vehicles to car sharing and electrification, their statement added.

-The companies did not disclose what savings they expect to make from the various collaborations.
+The companies did not disclose what savings they expected to make from the various collaborations.

-Geely and Volvo’s joint research team rolled out a car product platform, dubbed Compact Modular Architecture (CMA), to develop, design and build different types of compact cars with similar mechanical layout faster than before and at lower cost.

 Geely Auto will also forge a partnership with Volvo’s sales network to help to boost growth for their jointly owned Lynk & Co car brand.